California Court Records

 There are four ways individuals may respond to being issued a California traffic ticket, including:

 While paying a traffic ticket is considered an admission of guilt for the violation on the form, it is an option for motorists seeking to resolve a ticket without contesting it in court.
-However, depending on their previous driving record, this may lead to the suspension of their driving license.
+However, depending on their previous driving record, this may lead to suspending their driving license.
 It may also impact auto insurance rates.

-Attending a traffic school can help keep a traffic ticket off your DMV (Department of Motor Vehicles) record.
+Attending a traffic school may be helpful for keeping a traffic ticket off your DMV (Department of Motor Vehicles) record.
 However, this option is only available to eligible persons.
 To be eligible for traffic school in California, the motorist may be required to:

 Note that attending a traffic school also means you are paying for the ticket.
 The cost of the traffic school includes the amount on your ticket.